lifespikes/serverless-mvc-app/README.md

 this sample project to test out concepts you think may work differently in a serverless environment.

+**Important files:**
 - **`public/index.php`** - Entrypoint for the app, routes are registered here.
 - **`functions.php`** - `config` and `view` helpers

+**Other important things:**
+- Predis is used to persist and centralize session data
+- Temporary files must be truly temporary for a single request